 I want you to open your Bible to the seventh chapter of Mark as we continue to follow the Lord Jesus Christ in His life and ministry in this wonderful history written by Mark.
-We are in chapter 7 and the text of verses 14 to 23 is our text for this morning.
+We are in chapter 7, and the text of verses 14 to 23 is our text for this morning.

 There are not a lot of defenders anymore of the goodness of man.
-We all, because of mass media and because of ubiquitous cameras everywhere, every human hand on the planet, I think, has a camera in it in the form of a cell phone.
-And we have cameras watching us everywhere we go in every building along the streets and at the intersections and just about everywhere else...we are then fully informed on the evil of mankind.
+We all, because of mass media and because of ubiquitous cameras everywhere - every human hand on the planet, I think, has a camera in it in the form of a cell phone.
+And we have cameras watching us everywhere we go in every building along the streets and at the intersections and just about everywhere else.
+We are, then, fully informed on the evil of mankind.
 We know the world is full of defilement.
 We know it is full of corruption.
 We know that evil runs deep and it runs wide.
 We understand that.
 It is inescapable.

 All of that came clear to a psychologist by the name of James Waller in the year 2002.
-He published a psychological book, the title of it, Becoming Evil....Becoming Evil.
+He published a psychological book, the title of it, Becoming Evil - Becoming Evil.
 The subtitle, How Ordinary People Commit Genocide and Mass Killing.
 The thesis of the book is that extraordinary evil can be done by what are apparently ordinary people, that extraordinary evil does not arise out of some human abnormality but rather extreme evil can be done by very common, normal people.

 That’s the unsettling results of the study that is behind the book, extraordinary evil arises from ordinary people.
 There’s no way to escape that anymore and that is correct.
 But that poses the question: What causes this?
 Why does it happen?
 Where does it come from?

 Following up on that book was a book written in the year 2007 by a social psychologist by the name of Philip Zimbardo.
-In that work titled The Lucifer Effect, subtitle “Understanding how good people turn evil,” he concludes that this pervasive far-reaching in our society is environmental.
+In that work, titled The Lucifer Effect, subtitle Understanding How Good People Turn Evil, he concludes that this pervasive far-reaching problem in our society is environmental.
 That is, what corrupts us is outside of us.
-We are all exposed to hostile and I guess you could call the Ascetic situations we find ourselves in and our proclivity for evil are ranging far from human goodness into extreme evil is the result of over exposure to things that are outside of us.
+We are all exposed to hostile and I guess you could call them acidic situations we find ourselves in, and our proclivity for evil, our ranging far from human goodness into extreme evil is the result of overexposure to things that are outside of us.

-Now this is in direct conflict with the Bible.
+Now, this is in direct conflict with the Bible.
 The Bible says our problem is not outside of us, our problem is inside of us.
 Jeremiah 17:9 says, “The heart of man is deceitful above all things and desperately wicked.”
 That’s the collective heart.
 Men are wicked.
-“There’s none righteous, no not one.”
-We are capable without any outside influences, according to James 1:14, of conceiving lust in our hearts, turning it into sinful attitudes that become sinful acts...deadly sinful acts.
+“There’s none righteous, no, not one.”
+We are capable without any outside influences, according to James 1:14, of conceiving lust in our hearts, turning it into sinful attitudes that become sinful acts - deadly sinful acts.
 Sin works its way from the inside out.

 That is a definitive Christian view of man.
 That is a biblical anthropology that what defiles is on the inside, not the outside.
-Society doesn’t want to admit that., You hear people being interviewed all the time in our society who say, “Well, the reason I did this, the reason I have this problem, the reason I have this anti-social or criminal behavior, or bizarre behavior is because I was misunderstood as a child..
+Society doesn’t want to admit that.
+You hear people being interviewed all the time in our society who say well, the reason I did this, the reason I have this problem, the reason I have this anti-social or criminal behavior or bizarre behavior is because I was misunderstood as a child.
 I was molested as a child.
 I was denied privileges as a child.
 I was unloved as a child.
-I was bullied...that’s the latest one.”
+I was bullied - that’s the latest one.

 All of these kinds of external things have created this kind of behavior because I’ve lived in this toxic kind of environment.
 That is not what the Bible teaches.
 The problem is not outside of you, the problem is inside of you.